 - Short read (which will lead to a low precision when performing sequence assembly)

 This DNA sequencing technology is done on a chip that contains many ZMWs (zero-mode waveguide), a structure that creates an illuminated observation volume that is small enough to observe only a single nucleotide of DNA being incorporated by DNA polymerase.
 Inside each ZMW, a single molecule of single-stranded DNA template is immobilized to the bottom through which light can penetrate and create a visualization chamber that allows monitoring of the activity of the DNA polymerase at a single molecule level.
 The signal from a phospho-linked nucleotide incorporated by the DNA polymerase is detected as the DNA synthesis proceeds which result in the DNA sequencing in real time.
 Plus, it cost under $100 for genome sequencing.

 - Low precision 「error rate: 11% - 14%」

-NGS is a big trend, sanger is “Gold standard”, while SMS is the future.
-Even though the SMS has an extremely high error rate right now, but it will definitely come into a blossom era when genius scientists just keep moving on.
-There are two major classes of assembly algorithms: overlap-layout-consensus (OLC) and de-brujin-graph (DBG).
+NGS is a significant trend, sanger is “Gold standard”, while SMS is the future.
+Even though the SMS has an extremely high error rate right now, but it will come into a blossom era when genius scientists keep moving on.
+There are two major classes of assembly algorithms: overlap-layout-consensus (OLC) and de-Bruijn-graph (DBG).
 Considering the computational consumption of time and memory, the OLC algorithm is more suitable for the low-coverage long reads, whereas the DBG algorithm is more suitable for high-coverage short reads and especially for large genome assembly.
 In the next decades, it may be a glorious era for OLC.